acneto/functional-core/README.md

 ```
 ### Conclusion

-As you can see "functional core" are functions.
+As you can see "functional core" are pure functions.
 And we IO, logging and error handling to the edges of the application.

 - **Functional Core** (`processTransactions` function):
 This function is pure; it simply takes the initial balance and a slice of transactions, then iterates over them to compute and return the final balance.
 There are no side effects—nothing is printed or logged within this function.